dotbitHQ/dotbithq.github.io/we-are-hiring/frontend-engineer.md

 ## About You

 You are a programmer who understands the principles of Bitcoin/Ethereum.
 You are passionate about the blockchain and open source community.
 You enjoy solving problems with technology.
-You hate simple and repetitive work, and you writing automation tools & eagerness to “automate all the things”.
+You hate simple and repetitive work, and you writing automation tools & eagerness to "automate all the things".
 You believe that blockchain technology is the opportunity of the next decade.
 You like to think independently, be responsible and long-termist.

 ## Responsibility